-Overall, INFPs are effective in occupations involving a lot of intellectual work that is focused on humanities and social science, spirit and soul, inspirational activities, and requiring creativity.
-Social workers, psychologists, life coaches, addiction rehab counselors, mental and community care staff, children education, teaching, and also creative script writing are just some of the examples of suitable occupations for INFPs.
-They also succeed at academia thanks to their intellectual strength.
+Overall, INFPs are effective in occupations involving a lot of intellectual work that is focused on the humanities and social sciences, the spirit and soul, inspirational activities, and those that require creativity.
+Social workers, psychologists, life coaches, addiction rehab counselors, mental and community care staff, elementary education, teaching, and creative script writing are just some of the examples of suitable occupations for INFPs.
+They are also successful in academia thanks to their intellectual strength.

 What is your personality type?
 Take the Test!